jewelsofthought/neshama/site/posts/parashot/Balak.md

 ### Balak requests Balaam

-22:9] And as we see in v 9, he is correct, and indeed that evening “the Lord comes to Balaam, and speaks to him”.
+22:9] And as we see in v9, he is correct, and indeed that evening “the Lord comes to Balaam, and speaks to him”.
 What is strange here, is that He asks him, “Who are these people?” as if he would not know.
 But most interesting is the fact the the Lord speaks to Balaam.

 22:12] This time, as we read, He tells Balaam to send them away.
 “Do not go with them.”
 However, Balak does not give up, and they return again and again, offering him more and more.